 The Clear Creek Baptist Bible College Bookstore is owned and operated by the College.
 A small selection of books, gifts, college merchandise, cards, snacks, water, non-carbonated drinks, iced-coffee and Cappuccinos are available.
-The Bookstore is located in the Bill D. Whittaker Classroom Building with the hours of operation being posted each semester.
+The Bookstore is located in the welcome center of the Aldridge Building with the hours of operation being posted each semester.